 DprGadget displays the device pixel ratio of the window, as reported by QWindow::devicePixelRatio().
 In addition is displays the native DPI and device pixel ratio of the screen the widow is on, as reported by QPlatformScreen::logicalDpi() and QPlatformScreen::devicePixelRatio().

 The displayed values should be updated automatically on screen and DPI changes, and the dialog should maintain the same size.
-If this does happen then that indicate there might be a bug in Qt.
+If not, it might be a Qt bug.

 DprGradget is a part Qt's manual test suite, and can be found at